Adoption Orders

-If you want to adopt a child in New Zealand, you’ll need to apply to the Family Court for an Adoption Order.
+If you want to adopt a child through the New Zealand Family Court, you’ll need to apply to the Family Court for an Adoption Order.

 An Adoption Order makes the adoptive parents the parents of the adopted child and the adoptive parents’ relatives become the child’s relatives.
 It takes away the parenthood of the child’s birth parents.